 · Healthy eating and exercise

-· Returning to a favourite hobby like fishing or snooker
+· Returning to a favorite hobby like fishing or snooker